zhu327/gemini-openai-proxy/README.md

 Now, your application is equipped to leverage OpenAI functionality through the Gemini-OpenAI-Proxy, bridging the gap between OpenAI and applications using the Google Gemini Pro protocol.

+## Compatibility Testing

+Gemini-OpenAI-Proxy is designed to seamlessly integrate OpenAI-powered functionalities into applications using the Google Gemini Pro protocol.
+To ensure comprehensive compatibility, we have conducted testing specifically targeting `chatbox` and `openai translator` functionalities.

 ---

 ## License